novatecstack/kubernetes-with-kubeadm/README.md

 ## Setup a Kubernetes cluster (master-worker) using kubeadm
    We will consider building a Kubernetes setup with <b>one Master node</b> and <b>two Worker nodes</b>.
+   Let us assume that we have three Ubuntu Linux machines named Master, xWorker01, and Worker02 in the same network.
+For practice purposes, you can create 3 VMS in VirtualBox or you can create 3 VMs in the cloud.
+The VMs will be accessible from each other.
+We will add the necessary configuration in the master machine to make it a Kubernetes master node, and connect the worker1 and worker2 to it.

+### Step 1: Installing Docker as the container runtime Interface on the three Virtual Machines